H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Discussion

-The slope predicted by FRADO for low Eddington ratio sources is slightly flatter than canonical slope 0.5 expected from analytical FRADO \citep{czerny2011} and the result by \citet{bentz2013}.
-However, this is not surprising, taking into account the newer results for the high Eddington ratio sources.
-The direct results from GRAVITY \citep{GRAVITY_4_objects_2024} which resolved BLR structure give a shallower slope than \citet{bentz2013} and was consistent with higher accretion rates leading to shorter time-delays but the errors were large due to a small size of objects (four objects).
-Our model in its current version still underestimates the deviation of high-accretion sources relative to the standard relation of \citet{bentz2013}, meaning that for a given viewing angle and selected visibility (whether near side, far side, or both), the difference in time delays between high- and low-accretion sources is not comparable to the observed spread of $\sim$ 0.2 to 0.4 dex \citep{bentz2013, DuPu2016, du_wang2019, martinez2019}.
+The slope predicted by FRADO for high Eddington ratio sources is slightly flatter than the canonical slope of 0.5 expected from analytical FRADO \citep{czerny2011} and the result by \citet{bentz2013}.
+However, this is not surprising, taking into account newer findings for high Eddington ratio sources.
+The direct results from GRAVITY \citep{GRAVITY_4_objects_2024}, which resolved the BLR structure, show a shallower slope than \citet{bentz2013}.
+This is consistent with higher accretion rates leading to shorter time delays, although the uncertainties were large due to the small number of observed objects (four).
+Our model, in its current version, still underestimates the deviation of high-accretion sources relative to the standard relation of \citet{bentz2013}, meaning that for a given viewing angle and selected visibility (whether near side, far side, or both), the difference in time delays between high- and low-accretion sources is not comparable to the observed spread of $\sim$ 0.2 to 0.4 dex \citep{bentz2013, DuPu2016, du_wang2019, martinez2019}.

-There may be several mechanisms at work which could lead to shortening of the time delay.
+Although the model does not predict the spread directly, several mechanisms could contribute to the shortening of the time delay.
 At higher accretion rates, the inner disk region may become denser and more opaque.
-This can preferentially obscure the far side of the BLR, particularly due to self-absorption or scattering \citep{netzer2010, wang_disk2014}, or strong disk winds that can rise above the BLR and block the far side \citep[e.g.,][]{murray1995, elvis2000}.
-Also black hole spin affects the monochromatic flux and the ionization parameter in a different way which could also play a role \citep[e.g.][]{czerny2019}.
+This could preferentially obscure the far side of the BLR, due to self-absorption or scattering \citep{netzer2010, wang_shielding2014}, or due to strong disk winds that rise above the BLR and block the far side \citep[e.g.,][]{murray1995, elvis2000}.
+Additionally, black hole spin affects the monochromatic flux and the ionization parameter in distinct ways, which could also influence the observed time delays \citep[e.g.,][]{czerny2019}.